jeremyndeby/Toulouse_Apt_Rental_Price/README.md

 - model.py - Build and compare several models and find the best hyper-parameters for the final model
 - geomap.py - The mapping code for the interactive geographical map of Toulouse real sstate

-## Metric
-Submissions will be evaluated based on RMSE (root mean squared error).
-Lower the RMSE, better the model.

 ## Heroku Files